What Athletes Should Know About Vitamin D

-We need more human research on topical Vitamin D supplementation (Vitamin D lotions), but it appears to be very effective with the few studies we do have.
+Topical Vitamin D supplementation (Vitamin D lotions) appears to be very effective with the few studies we have.
 In one human trial, one gram of lotion contained 5,000 IU of Vitamin D3!
 Participants increased their Vitamin D status from an average of 12.05 ng/mL to 37.95 ng/mL- that’s huge!

 A few things to consider before you rush out and buy Vitamin D lotion:

 1) The participants were young, caucasian females, so these results may not extrapolate to other populations, at least not to this degree.
 The evidence is looking promising but we need more studies to look at different populations.